 Here are the top 10 things the IRS wants you to know about this valuable credit, which has been making the lives of working people a little easier for 36 years.

 1. As your financial, marital or parental situations change from year to year, you should review the EITC eligibility rules to determine whether you qualify.
-Just because you didn’t qualify last year, doesn’t mean you won’t this year.
+Just because you did not qualify last year, does not mean you will not this year.